Crimso777/Factorio-Access/README.md

 Decrease cursor size: CONTROL + SHIFT + I

-note: You must be in cursor mode for the size of the cursor to make any difference
+Note: You must be in cursor mode for the size of the cursor to make any difference.

 Jump cursor to character: J

 Teleport player to cursor: shift T

-Quickbar: Any number key

-Recalibrate: CONTROL + END

-Note: If you zoom in and out frequently, you should also recalibrate in order for certain actions like mining and opening buildings to work
+## Scanning

 Scan for nearby entities: END

-navigate scanned entity list: PAGE UP and PAGE DOWN
+Navigate scanned entity list: PAGE UP and PAGE DOWN

 Change scanned category: CONTROL PAGE UP and CONTROL PAGE DOWN

 Change Sorting mode for scanned list: SHIFT + PAGEUP and SHIFT + PAGEDOWN